frazelamont/storm-banner/README.md

 Banner.init('.js-banner');
 ```
-aynchronous browser loading (use the .standalone version in the /dist folder) using the global name (Storm + capitalised package name)
+asynchronous browser loading (use the .standalone version in the /dist folder) using the global name (Storm + capitalised package name)
 ```
 import Load from 'storm-load';